• Skip to content

 Residential eligibility

 Applications from both Home and non-UK resident students can be accepted.
 There will be a recruitment cap of 30% on non-UK resident studentships awarded across the consortium.
-The management of this cap will be through the selection process.
+The management of this cap will be through the selection process at consortium rather than institutional level.
 Successful candidates will receive a full stipend and fees at the UKRI rate.

 The AHRC guidelines for funding stipulate that if successful, students must live in the UK and within reasonable access to the Institution they are registered at.